cvai-roig-lab/Net2Brain/README.md

 - **Torchextractor** https://github.com/antoinebrl/torchextractor

 ## Funding
-The project is supported by hessian.ai Connectom Networking and Innovation Fund 2023 and by the German Research Foundation (DFG) - DFG Research Unit FOR 5368.
+This project was funded by the German Research Foundation (DFG)–DFG Research Unit FOR 5368 (GR) awarded to Gemma Roig; DFG (CI241/1-1, CI241/3-1, and CI241/7-1) awarded to Radoslaw M. Cichy and a European Research Council (ERC) starting grant (ERC-2018-STG 803370) awarded to Radoslaw M. Cichy.
+We are grateful for access to the computing facilities of the Center for Scientific Computing at Goethe University and Freie Universität Berlin.